Exposed (1932 film)

 Exposed is a 1932 American pre-Code crime film directed by Albert Herman and starring William Collier Jr., Barbara Kent and Raymond Hatton.
 It was released in Britain by Butcher's Film Service under the alternative title of Strange Roads.

-Synopsis
+Plot

 A doctor is hired by gangster to work providing medical treatment to his gang.
 However, when the doctor's policeman friend is gunned down by the gang he sets out to expose them by gathering information on their activities.